 However, if you're off sick for 2 weeks during your maternity pay qualifying period, your normal pay of £200 per week drops to £95.85 per week (the amount for statutory sick pay).
 This means your first 6 weeks of maternity pay will drop from £180 per week to £156.57 per week, because you'd claimed sick pay.

 Off work sick because of your pregnancy

-- statutory sick pay until 4 weeks before your baby is due
+- you can claim statutory sick pay until 4 weeks before your baby is due

-- maternity pay in the 4 weeks before your baby is due - this happens automatically and is not up to your employer to decide
+- you might get maternity pay and your maternity leave will start early in the 4 weeks before your baby is due

 Your doctor can tell you if you're ill because of your pregnancy.

 You can’t be dismissed for having time off sick because of your pregnancy as you’re protected against discrimination while you’re pregnant.

 You also have other rights while you’re pregnant, for example time off for ante-natal appointments.

 You can read more about sickness during pregnancy and maternity leave on the Maternity Action website.

 If you’re sick and it’s got nothing to do with being pregnant (for example, you have the flu or a stomach bug) you can claim any sick pay you’re entitled to as usual, until either: